-- 89. Our communication will be clear and we will explain the purpose of the valuation to the customer. - 90.
-We will provide copies of property valuations and valuer instructions (except when enforcement action has already commenced). - 91.
+89. Our communication will be clear and we will explain the purpose of the valuation to the customer.

+When we will provide you with a copy of a valuation

+- 90. Where we have charged you (or you have reimbursed us) for a valuation of a commercial or agricultural real property, we will provide you with a copy of that valuation and the related valuer instruction (except where enforcement proceedings have commenced). - We may require you to acknowledge in writing that you accept our reasonable limitations on your use of the valuation before we provide it to you. - 91.
 We will only appoint appropriately qualified and experienced valuers who are members of professional organisations which abide by a similar code of practice.